Martin Frk

-Martin Frk (/ˈfɜːrk/; [ˈmarcɪn ˈfr̩k]; born 5 October 1993) is a Czech professional ice hockey forward currently playing for the Springfield Thunderbirds in the American Hockey League (AHL) while under contract to the St. Louis Blues of the National Hockey League (NHL).
-Frk was drafted 49th overall by the Detroit Red Wings in the 2012 NHL Entry Draft.
+Martin Frk (/ˈfɜːrk/; [ˈmarcɪn ˈfr̩k]; born 5 October 1993) is a Czech professional ice hockey forward for the Calgary Wranglers of the American Hockey League (AHL).
+Frk was drafted 49th overall by the Detroit Red Wings in the 2012 NHL entry draft.

 Playing career

 Junior

 During the 2009–10 season, Martin Frk was the leading scorer for HC Energie Karlovy Vary (juniors) in the Czech Extraliga.
 Frk recorded 28 goals and 30 assists and had a league-leading 186 penalty minutes in 41 games.
 Frk scored two goals and three assists in five playoff games.
 He played eight games with HC Karlovy Vary U18 and scored nine goals and assists.
 Frk was drafted 24th overall in the 2010 KHL Junior Draft by HC Yugra.
 The Halifax Mooseheads drafted him 3rd overall in the CHL Import Draft.

-During the 2010–11 QMJHL season, Frk was the second-leading scorer for Halifax in his first season in North America.
+During the 2010–11 season, Frk was the second-leading scorer for Halifax in his first season in North America.
 Frk recorded 22 goals and 28 assists in 62 games with the Mooseheads.
 Halifax reached the QMJHL playoffs despite winning just 20 games.
 In the four-game first-round series against Montreal, Frk had two assists.

-In the 2011–12 QMJHL season, Frk suffered a concussion in the pre-season that kept him out until December but he had a strong second half as the Mooseheads were one of the QMJHL's big turnaround stories.
+In the 2011–12 season, Frk suffered a concussion in the pre-season that kept him out until December but he had a strong second half as the Mooseheads were one of the QMJHL's big turnaround stories.
 Frk recorded 16 goals and 13 assists in 34 games.
 Halifax finished second to powerhouse Saint John in the Maritimes Division and advanced to the playoff semifinals.
 In 17 playoff games Frk scored five goals and six assists.
-Frk was invited to the NHL Draft Combine and ranked 20th amongst North American skaters in Central Scouting's final rankings prior to the 2012 NHL Draft.
+Frk was invited to the NHL Draft Combine and ranked 20th amongst North American skaters in Central Scouting's final rankings prior to the 2012 NHL draft.

-During the 2012–13 QMJHL season, Frk skated for the Memorial Cup champion Halifax Mooseheads.
+During the 2012–13 season, Frk skated for the Memorial Cup champion Halifax Mooseheads.
 Frk was the second-leading scorer for Halifax in his third season, recording 35 goals and 49 assists in 56 regular-season games.
 The Mooseheads had the QMJHL's best record and defeated Baie-Comeau in the league finals.
 Frk scored 13 goals and 20 assist in 17 playoff games.
 Frk was fourth among all scorers at the Memorial Cup, finishing with five goals and four assists in four games.
 The Mooseheads defeated WHL champion Portland Winterhawks in the Memorial Cup Finals.